 The Non-Failure emergency level is appropriate for an event at a dam that will not, by itself, lead to a failure, but requires investigation and notification of internal and/or external personnel.
 This classification indicates a situation is developing; however, the dam is not in danger of failing.
 In many cases, these unusual events are remedied with no further action required.
-In some cases, flow over spillways could cause unexpected flooding downstream, but the dam is not endangered.
-In cases of spillway releases, downstream residents may need to be notified if flooding threatens life or property, but it should be made clear that the dam is safe.
 Examples of Non-Failure events are (1) new seepage or leakage on the downstream side of the dam, (2) presence of unauthorized personnel at the dam, and (3) malfunction of an inlet valve in the open position creating the potential for high flow downstream of the dam or excessive erosion in the vicinity of the outlet works.